 5.Plan your trip: how to get to Dresden and around

 Dresden is located approximately 165 km from Berlin.
 With a travel time between 2 and 3 hours Dresden and the surroundings is easy to reach for some nice weekend trips from Berlin.
 There are several larger cities in Saxony with connections to Dresden or orher places we visit in this article, e.g. Görlitz and Chemnitz.

 TIP: Read Christine’s post with over 100 things to do in Baden-Würtemberg if you wish to visit the south of Germany

 Buses from both Flixbus and RegioJet stops in Dresden.
 Train is also convinient.
 Several trains will take you to Dresden from Berlin or other cities in Germany.
 Check bahn.de for more info.
 If you are an international traveller who don’t take you weekend trips from Berlin, Dresden also has an airport, and so does nearby Leipzig.

-Dresden is a very walkable city, and to most places you can walk within not too long time.
-However if you prefer to use public transport, Dresden is well connected with trams, buses and local train (S-Bahn) making traveling in the city and in the surroundings easy.
+Dresden is a very walkable city, and to most places, you can walk within a not too long time.
+However, if you prefer to use public transport, Dresden is well connected with trams, buses and local train (S-Bahn) making travelling in the city and in the surroundings easily.

 - Meissen is located 25 km from Dresden.
 Local train S-bahn line S1 leaves every half hour from Dresden.